MTHS-TSA/TSA-Reference/guides/organization.md

 ## Management

 The easiest solution is simply making a document to record upcoming tasks, who is assigned to the task, and the deadline.
+Further levels of organization are iffy -- in being more organized, they may bog down the team from doing actual work.

 The next level up is a [kanban board](https://en.wikipedia.org/wiki/Kanban_board).
 A kanban board uses a sticky note for each task which is placed in a column based on the progress.
 [Trello](https://trello.com/) is a commonly used digital kanban board solution.